temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Conclusion

-This tutorial demonstrates how to build a web application using Temporal and Go.
-Through the use of Temporal's Workflows, Activities, and Queries, the tutorial shows how to create a web server that interacts with Temporal to manage the email subscription process.
+This tutorial shows how to create a web server that interacts with Temporal to manage the email subscription process.

 With this knowledge, you'll be able to use more complex Workflows and Activities to create even stronger applications.